microsoft/PTVS/Python/Docs/User/Features Remote Debugging.md

 ![Setting a breakpoint](Images/RemoteDebuggingBreakpointSet.png)

 Attaching is done using <span class="menu">Debug</span> → <span class="menu">Attach to Process</span> menu command, which opens the “Attach to Process” dialog.
-The first thing to do in it is to open the “Transport” combo box, and change selection to “Python remote debugging (unsecured)”:
+The first thing to do in it is to open the “Transport” combo box, and change selection to “Python remote debugging”:

 ![Choosing the remote debugging transport](Images/RemoteDebuggingTransport.png)